iqbalabd/iqbalabd.github.io/content/Python and PyCons/diversification-is-the-future-psf-2020-en.md

 stronger relationship to the people that matter to us.

-As written when [PyCon 2020 cancellation was announced](https://pycon.blogspot.com/2020/03/pycon-us-2020-in-pittsburgh.html), some of the ways the community can help are getting employers invovled in sponsorships.
+As written when [PyCon 2020 cancellation was announced](https://pycon.blogspot.com/2020/03/pycon-us-2020-in-pittsburgh.html), some of the ways the community can help are getting employers involved in sponsorships.
 Having invested members will help us advocate our mission to the their immediate communities.